by Matthew McBride

 many self-service features while also providing additional security elements

-working on it) and this blog is strictly “out of the box” FBA, so let’s look at
+for our site.
+Of course, this blog post is primarily about “out of the box” FBA, so let’s look at

 our options for adding users to the SQL database we created.